h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 <a name="DRF"></a>
 ##Distributed Random Forest

+###Changes to DRF in H2O-Dev

+Distributed Random Forest (DRF) was represented as `h2o.randomForest(type="BigData", ...)` in H2O.
+In H2O, SpeeDRF (`type="fast"`) was not as accurate, especially for complex data with categoricals, and did not address regression problems.
+DRF (`type="BigData"`) was at least as accurate as SpeeDRT (`type="fast"`) and was the only algorithm that scaled to big data (data too large to fit on a single node).
+In H2O-Dev, our plan is to improve the performance of DRF so that the data fits on a single node (optimally, for all cases), which will make SpeeDRF obsolete.
+Ultimately, the goal is provide a single algorithm that provides the "best of both worlds" for all datasets and use cases.

 **Note**: H2O-Dev only supports DRF.
 SpeeDRF is no longer supported.
 The functionality of DRF in H2O-Dev is similar to DRF functionality in H2O.

 ###Renamed DRF Parameters